 To enable States/ UTs to test water samples for water quality, and for sample collection, reporting, monitoring and surveillance of drinking water sources, an online JJM - Water Quality Management Information System (WQMIS) portal has been developed.
-As reported by States/UTs on WQMIS, more than 62.81 lakh water samples have been tested in the water testing laboratories and 107.92 lakh water samples using Field Testing Kits, during 2022-23.
-Besides, as on 28/07/2023, more than 21.81 lakh water samples have been tested in the water testing laboratories and 29.88 lakh water samples using Field Testing Kits, during 2022-23.
+As reported by States/UTs on WQMIS, as on 01/02/23, more than 43.17 lakh water samples have been tested in the water testing laboratories and 77.66 lakh water samples using Field Testing Kits, during 2022-23.
 The State-wise details of water quality test reported through WQMIS are available in public domain on JJM Dashboard and can also be accessed at: